BOXFoundation/whitepaper/whitepaper.md

 ## BOX Passport

-We are planning to build a powerful **decentralized identity service** called "BOX Passport", allowing a user to transact frictionlessly **across multiple apps or websites** with a single digital identity and enhancing the user's privacy, security and control.
-With the growth of the ContentBox ecosystem, a plethora of content applications are expected to be built atop ContentBox.
+With the growth of the ContentBox ecosystem, a plethora of content applications are expected to be built atop it.
 A single user shall have a consistent identity across all of them, instead of having to create an independent identity for each application.
+Therefore, we are planning to build a powerful **decentralized interoperable identity service** called "BOX Passport".
+It allows a user to transact frictionlessly **across multiple apps or websites** with a single digital identity and will enhance the user's privacy, security and control as well.

 We establish the identity by extending the wallet concept to store personal information such as reputation besides token account.
 This identify service is not stored in any application’s centralized databases and inherently decentralized, less vulnerable to hacks.
 Users have full control on their identity and decide who can access which part of it for how long.
 Furthermore, BOX Passport will bind a creator to his artworks transparently and permanently, which helps him to build an ongoing reputation in the digital content world.

-Based on BOX Passport, we will introduce a new feature for the ecosystem, named BOX Login, and will open it to every developer in the world.
+Based on BOX Passport, we will introduce a new feature for the ecosystem, named BOX Login, and will open it to every developer in the community.
 Similar to Facebook Login in concept, Box Login is a secure and convenient way for people to sign into any website, desktop app or mobile application in ContentBox ecosystem.
 However, BOX Login is implemented on the blockchain and will not be controlled by any single company or organization, which set it apart from today's any third-party authentication system on the world.

 We will possibly integrate 3rd-party identity services such as Keybase[^fn3] and uPort[^fn2] into our identity service for broader interoperability.